 - 8.2.2 Modified Schedules.
-At the request of either the worker or department head, the department head may approve a schedule of more than eight (8) hours per day without overtime compensation.
-Workers shall not be assigned irregular hours to avoid overtime.-Such a work schedule must be consistent with the regular work schedules defined in Section 8.1.1. - 8.2.3 Overtime.
-Overtime may be assigned on a required basis or requested by the worker employee and approved by the department head.
-Overtime shall be compensated at the rate of one and one-half (1.5) times the worker's employee's regular rate of pay or in the form of compensatory time at the rate of one and one-half (1.5) hours for each hour worked, at the worker's employee's option except when the employee's choice of compensatory time would interfere with a department's ability to recover the cost of the overtime.

-8.2.4 Compensatory Time.
-A worker may accumulate a maximum of eighty (80) hours of compensatory time, except that the Public Works Department workers on the callback list may accumulate one hundred twenty (120) hours of compensatory time and the Communications and Records Supervisor may accumulate one hundred sixty (160) hours of compensatory time.
-Compensatory time may be used when the services of a worker are not needed for the efficient functioning of his/her department, and must be approved in advance by the department head.
-Once a worker has reached the limits of compensatory time in this section he/she shall receive cash at the overtime rate for all overtime worked.
+At the request of either the employee or Department Head, the Department Head may approve a schedule of more than eight (8) hours per day without overtime compensation.
+Employees shall not be assigned irregular hours to avoid overtime.-Such a work schedule must be consistent with the regular work schedules defined in Section 8.1.1. - 8.2.3 Overtime.
+Overtime may be assigned on a required basis or requested by the employee and approved by the Department Head.
+Overtime shall be compensated at either (1) the rate of one and one-half (1.5) times the employee's regular rate of pay or (2) in the form of compensatory time at the rate of one and one-half (1.5) hours for each hour worked, as described in Section 8.2.4. - 8.2.4 Compensatory Time.
+An employee may accumulate a maximum of one hundred sixty (160) hours of compensatory time.
+Compensatory time may be used when the services of an employee are not needed for the efficient functioning of his/her department, and must be approved in advance by the Department Head.
+Once an employee has reached the limits of compensatory time in this section he/she shall receive cash at the overtime rate for all overtime worked.